Court hears secret recording of entertainer allegedly bribing young man to drop sex complaint

 The entertainer then encouraged the young man to talk to a well-known Auckland lawyer who could draft, what the second complainant believed, was a "contract".

-"If you are going to do it though, do it soon," the entertainer said.
+"If you are going to do it, do it soon though," the entertainer said.

 "Do what soon?" the young man replied.